amol1211/OOPs-with-CPP/README.md

 #OOPs with c++
-I created this repo to revisit and revise ooops concepts.
+I created this repo to revisit and revise object oriented programming concepts.